convissor/ubuntu_laptop_installation/readme.md

 * When the BIOS splash screen appears, hit Enter, F12, select "USB HDD", hit Enter
+* If you get a message saying "gfxboot.c32: not a COM32R image", type "live" and hit Enter.
-* When the small bar (USB logo?) appears, hit Enter
+* If the small bar (USB logo?) appears, hit Enter
 * If things do not progress, hit Enter again

 Now you're in Ubuntu's installer.